What are the Benefits of Change Management for Your Projects?

 Traditional methods of collecting stakeholder feedback may need to be revised in a remote working environment.
 It’s necessary to find straightforward and quick ways for individuals to provide input and express their concerns.

-Tools like SharePoint forms or polling apps in Microsoft Teams can facilitate this process, ensuring that the impact of change on individuals is understood and addressed.
+Tools like Microsoft Forms or polling apps in Microsoft Teams can facilitate this process, ensuring that the impact of change on individuals is understood and addressed.

 Incremental Changes